ghurault/EczemaPredPOSCORAD/README.md

 - [HuraultMisc](https://github.com/ghurault/HuraultMisc), my personal package containing various data analysis functions.
 - TanakaData, a proprietary package containing loading the datasets used in this study, but unavailable due to our data sharing agreement (**TBC**).
 This package includes the raw files as well as data processing functions.

+The analysis was performed with [EczemaPred v0.1.0](https://github.com/ghurault/EczemaPred/releases/tag/v0.1.0) and [HuraultMisc version v1.1.1](https://github.com/ghurault/HuraultMisc/releases/tag/v1.1.1).

+The data is not available at the moment, but fake data similar to what the data has been simulated to check the code.
+The data is generated in [`data-raw/generate_fakedata.R`](data-raw/generate_fakedata.R) and can be loaded with `EczemaPredPOSCORAD::FakeData`, `load_dataset("Fake")` and used in the analysis by setting the script-level parameter `dataset = "Fake"`.

+NB: in the code, "Dataset 1" correspond to the "Derexyl" dataset and "Dataset 2" to the "PFDC" datasets.

+## File structure

 Functions specific to this project are located in [`R/`](R/), and can be accessed by loading the package in `R`:

 ```{r}